DaviBe92/AutoSplit64/README.md

 - **Streamlined Setup**
   - Automatic LiveSplit Server connection
   - No manual server starting needed
+- **Autostart Split Detection**
+  - Automatically start Split Detection when AS64+ is launched
+  - Tries to connect to LiveSplit and start Game Capture for 5 minutes
+  - Once setup, AS64+ can run entirely in the background
 - **Improved Recognition**
   - Enhanced star detection accuracy
   - Resilient to inaccurate capture region